 Paris with kids may seem overwhelming but is really doesn’t have to be.
 We recently took a family vacation to Paris and it was one of the most enjoyable vacations we’ve ever been on as a family.
-Honestly, never in my wildest dreams did I imagine we would take this trip with the kids.
+Honestly, never in my wildest dreams did I imagine we would take this trip across the globe with the kids.
 Let alone that we would all enjoy it as much as we did!
 That’s why today I’m sharing with you everything you need to know about traveling to Paris with kids.
 My kids are already asking to go back!

 Today’s post will walk you through a few of the basics and give you all the deets you must know before you go.
 It’s the first installment in our Paris with Kids Series.
 I just have so much to tell you about our trip that it would be crazy for me to try to jam pack it all into just one post.

 Watch the video below and check out all the fun we while visiting Paris.

 Online you’ll find hundreds of tips about traveling to Paris with kids and tons of money-saving tips for around the world travel with your family.
 These are my own based on our own experiences.
 Hopefully you’ll find them useful!